 There are two main fees for setting up a ROBS with Guidant:

-Below is a comparison that Guidant did that looked at the cost of ROBS versus other types of financing for $125K in business capital.
+Below is a comparison from Guidant that looks at the cost of ROBS versus other types of financing for $125K in business capital.
 As you can see, the monthly payment for a Guidant rollover is just $119 for a company of 10 people.
 That’s less than 1/10th of the monthly payment on an SBA loan!

 There’s no debt or interest to pay back, and if your business grows, the stock that’s in your company sponsored retirement account will also grow.
 That translates to more retirement savings for you.

 So is it too good to be true?
-Well, just like any other business financing option, ROBS has its own share of pros and cons, which we cover in detail in the next section.
+Well, just like any other business financing option, ROBS has its own share of pros and cons.

-As with any other type of business financing, we recommend balancing the pros and cons of ROBS before deciding whether it’s the right choice for you.
-Take a look at our Ultimate Guide to ROBS for a more in-depth discussion of the pros and cons of ROBS.
+As with any other type of business financing, we recommend balancing the pros and cons of a ROBS before deciding whether it’s the right choice for you.

 Pros of a ROBS:

 - No income taxes or early withdrawal penalties.

 - Retirement funds can grow in a tax-advantaged account